brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 	-   `-e cmd.exe` (pass cmd.exe to the attacker’s machine when it connects)

-The Sysmon log provides MD5 and SHA256 hashes for cmd.exe, which an investigator could use to identify the specific binary on other machines or across the environment, or check the hash on VirusTotal or other threat intelligence databases.
+The Sysmon log provides MD5 and SHA256 hashes for cmd.exe, which an investigator could use to identify the specific binary on other machines in the environment, or check the hash on VirusTotal or other threat intelligence databases.

-#### MITRE ATT&CK mapping:
+#### MITRE ATT&CK Mapping:

 -   T1059.003 (Command and Scripting Interpreter: Windows Command Shell) [https://attack.mitre.org/techniques/T1059/003/](https://attack.mitre.org/techniques/T1059/003/)